-Create your perfect Animal Crossing life by using fan-made designs
+Animal Crossing: New Horizons — How to use Creator IDs, Design IDs, and QR Codes

 You'll need to have the following three things in order to scan QR codes into Animal Crossing: New Horizons:

-- A Nintendo Switch Online account.
+- A Nintendo Switch Online account/nintendo-switch-online.

 - The Nintendo Switch Online app for your iOS (opens in new tab) or Android (opens in new tab) device.

-- You need to unlock Pro custom designs by purchasing it with Nook Miles from the kiosk at Resident Services.
+- You need to unlock Custom Design Pro Editor by purchasing it with Nook Miles from the kiosk at Resident Services.

 - Note that you cannot scan multiple designs at once.
 You'll need to bring them into New Horizons one at a time.